kamimrcht/webpage/othello.md

 Bloom filters pertain to the large family of hash-based techniques, that rely on **hash functions**.
 Hash functions are functions used to map elements (of arbitrary length, such as a sequence) to fixed-sized numeric values.
-For instance, for the sequence "BIOINFO", a (bad) hash function gets the ASCII representation of the last character and applies a modulo (10).
+For instance, for the sequence "BIOINFO", a (dummy) hash function gets the ASCII representation of the last character and applies a modulo (10).
 Working with the [decimal values](http://www.asciitable.com/), we obtain 79 for O, and 79%10=9 as a final value.
-Remarks:
-* The function ensures that we will have values from 0 to 9 for any input element.
-Very useful in order to put these elements in a fixed-size table, for instance.
-* The function will return different values for different elements and is deterministic.
-"BIOINFO" will always be hashed to 9 with this function.
-"BIATA" for instance will end up mapped to 5.
-* Why bad?
-Because, in the general case, a "good" hash function is supposed (among other characteristics) to map similar strings to very different values.
-Here, any word finishing with "O" will be hashed to the same value as "BIOINFO", which is not a nice property.
-Why?
-Let's switch to the RNA world.
-Many different k-mers end with a poly-A tail.
-If a hash function works only with the last characters, the data-structure that relies on this function will accumulate these k-mers in a similar place in the memory, which can be harmful to the method's performances.

 Another data-structure based on hash functions is the **quotient filter** (and the counting quotient filter).
 Again for these methods, there already exist online documentation such as: [gakhov.com/articles/quotient-filters.html](https://www.gakhov.com/articles/quotient-filters.html) , [blog.acolyer.org/2017/08/08/a-general-purpose-counting-filter-making-every-bit-count/](https://blog.acolyer.org/2017/08/08/a-general-purpose-counting-filter-making-every-bit-count/).